FraserThompson/DoctorPricerScrapers/README.md

 Start it up with `docker-compose up --build`

 Once Postgres is up run `docker-compose exec server migrate` to apply migrations.

+#### Accessing the admin backend

+1. `docker-compose exec server createsuperuser` to make a superuser
+2. Navigate to https://localhost:8443/admin and log in with those credentials

 #### Doing a Manual import